Dominic Breazeale: Breazeale vs. Ugonoh

 On February 25, 2017, Breazeale fought undefeated heavyweight prospect Izu Ugonoh as a replacement over Artur Szpilka.
 According to Breazeale, Szpilka wanted to push the fight to a later date because he wanted more time to train and Breazeale didn't want that, he wanted to get back to the ring as soon as possible.
 This was his first fight back since his loss to Anthony Joshua.
 The fight saw explosive action with Ugonoh being dropped to the canvas in the third round.
 Ugonoh came back to hurt Breazeale and drop him in the 4th round.
 Breazeale eventually came out on top after he knocked Ugonoh through the ropes in the 5th round.
 The fight won round of the year from the Ring Magazine for the third round.

 Breazeale vs. Molina

 On November 4, 2017, Breazeale fought former world title challenger Eric Molina, on the undercard of the Deontay Wilder vs Bermane Stiverne rematch.
 Molina was ranked #12 by the WBC at the time.
 Breazeale won the fight after Molina did not come out from his corner after the 8th round.
 Breazeale had dropped Molina in the 8th round.

 Breazeale vs. Negron

-In his next fight, Breazeale fought Carlos Negron.
+In his next fight, Breazeale fought Carlos Negrón.
 Breazeale won the fight in the ninth round via KO.